nclarius/Moode-group-assignment-administration/README.md

-This package is a collection of instructions and scripts to
+This repository is a collection of instructions and scripts to

-- use the Moodle e-learning platform to create groups for tutorials and teams and let participants submit assignments according to these groups (`setup_files.py`),
+- use the Moodle e-learning platform to create user groups for tutorials and teams, and let participants submit assignments using these groups (`setup_files.py`),

 - automatically sort the submissions by tutor and teams (`sort_submissions.py`),
 - easily enter points and corrections into the grading system (`sort_corrections.py`).

-Natalie Clarius <natalie.clarius@student.uni-tuebingen.de>
+Natalie Clarius <clarius@informatik.uni-tuebingen.de>

-University of Tübingen, Department of Computer Science, 2021
+University of Tübingen, Department of Computer Science, 2020